13 Best Hiking Trails near Nashville, TN

 Imagine if you could click your heels together and be transported to another world.
 Our list of the best hiking trails near Nashville will help you get there.

-Radnor Lake Trail is an easy hike accessible by all-terrain wheelchair.
-The trail enables hikers to circumnavigate the lake on a mostly flat loop covering 2.4 miles.
+Radnor Lake Trail is an easy hike accessible by an all-terrain wheelchair.
+The trail enables hikers to circumnavigate the lake on a mostly flat loop covering around three miles.
 Crossing wooden bridges and wandering in the shade of forested portions, Radnor Lake Trail is good for all skill levels.
 Accessible year-round, the trail is used for hiking, running, and bird-watching.
-Add on South Cove Trail and Ganier Ridge Trail for considerably more challenge.
+Add 1.4-mile South Cove Trail and 1.65-mile Ganier Ridge Trail for considerably more challenge.

-Of all the state parks near Nashville, Radnor Lake State Park is the closest–about 11 miles away in nearby Brentwood.
-There are eight miles of trails in this day use park, covering a range of terrain (easy to difficult) and scenery (lakeside to steep hills).
+Of all the state parks near Nashville, Radnor Lake State Park is the closest—about 12 miles away near Brentwood.
+There are eight miles of trails in this day-use park, covering a range of terrain (easy to difficult) and scenery (lakeside to steep hills).
 Hikers, photographers, and people viewing birds and wildlife are allowed on the trails.
-Pets, cyclists, and joggers are not permitted.
-Radnor Park is home to owls, herons, coots, mink, and otter.
+Pets, cyclists, and joggers are only permitted on Otter Creek Road.
+Radnor Park is home to owls, herons, coots, mink, and otters.

 At the trailhead, make a stop at Walter Criley Visitor Center.
 In addition to restrooms and natural history exhibits, you can obtain the local bird checklist and trail maps.
 The center also supports environmental education programs conducted by park rangers about what you might experience out on the trail.